Adisu Bayew

-Adisu Bayew (born 27 December 2001), is an Australian professional soccer player who plays as a winger for Green Gully.
+Adisu Bayew (born 27 December 2001), is an Australian professional soccer player who plays as a winger for Hume City.

 Career

 Western United

 Having joined Western United's NPL set up in 2020, Bayew made his A-League debut for Western United on 22 May 2021.
 Bayew scored his first senior goal in a 3–2 win over Brisbane Roar in March 2022.

 At the conclusion of the 2022–23 season, Bayew was released by Western United.